jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 **Adaptation of the LTX2-Training lora for ComfyUI**.
 <img width="1812" height="761" alt="Captura de pantalla 2026-03-17 212625" src="https://github.com/user-attachments/assets/ad7b7a10-4d64-4346-9730-7c997dd397b7" />

+Version 1.02:
+* Added a new workflow to split your long video into the desired bucket frame-len.

 Version 1.01:
 * Instructions updated.
 * Link to the proper text encoder for training fixed.